chana532/advent-code-2023/README.md

 # advent-code-2023

-Written by Anna using typescript
+Written by Anna using typescript and zero brain cells